Kunitachi College of Music

 Student's Voice

-*For students entering in 2026, the course will be "Music Programming."
+*Starting with students entering in 2026, Sonology be available.

 Faculty Message